moore3930/moore3930.github.io/personal/whispers.md

-When I got rejected and was in pain in February 2023.
+When I got rejected and was in pain.

 > "Move on.
 You just have to find another conference where they really appreciate your work."
 >